yohanvalencia/lakekeeper/site/docs/getting-started.md

     Our docker compose examples are not designed to be used with compute outside of the docker network (e.g. external Spark).

-All docker expose examples come with batteries included (Identity Provider, Storage (S3), Query Engines, Jupyter) but are not accessible (by default) for compute outside of the docker network.
+All docker compose examples come with batteries included (Identity Provider, Storage (S3), Query Engines, Jupyter) but are not accessible (by default) for compute outside of the docker network.

 === "🐳 With Authentication & Authorization"